Multibit-Legacy/multibit-hardware/README.md

 ### Project status

-Late-Beta: Expect minimal API changes.
-Suitable for production and developers should start integrating.
+Release 0.1.0: Suitable for production.

+See `develop` branch for ongoing work.

 ### MultiBit Hardware